salernoelia/kymu-web-demo/README.md

-# Kymu Usertesting
+# Kymu Web Interface Demo

-Simplified interface used for Concept Validation & User Testing of the [Kymu Application](https://github.com/salernoelia/kymu).
+Demo-application of the Kymu web-interface for therapists.
+Part of the [Kymu](https://github.com/salernoelia/kymu). project.